-4. Please set out the modification(s) you consider necessary to make the Local Plan legally compliant and sound, in respect of any legal compliance or soundness matters you have identified at 3 above.
-(Please note that non-compliance with the duty to co-operate is incapable of modification at examination).
-You will need to say why each modification will make the Local Plan legally compliant or sound.
-It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
-Please be as precise as possible.

-S4 - the housing requirement figure should be increased - up to 865 dpa (paragraph 3 of the policy).
-Paragraph 5 should be amended to identify that should the housing land supply fall below five years within the Plan period the Council (see representations to Policy S1) will have identified either reserve housing sites or land excluded from the Green Belt in the southern part of the borough that could be brought forward to address such a shortfall.

-(Continue on a separate sheet / expand box if necessary)

-Please note: In your representation you should provide succinctly all the evidence and supporting information necessary to support your representation and your suggested modification(s).
-You should not assume that you will have a further opportunity to make submissions.

-After this stage, further submissions may only be made if invited by the Inspector, based on the matters and issues he or she identifies for examination.

-5. If your representation is seeking a modification to the plan, do you consider it necessary to participate in the examination hearing session(s)?

-No, I do not wish to participate in hearing session(s)

-Yes, I wish to participate in hearing sessions(s)

-Please note that while this will provide an initial indication of your wish to participate in hearing session(s), you may be asked at a later point to confirm your request to participate.

-6. If you wish to participate in the hearing session(s), please outline why you consider this to be necessary.

-Matters related to housing land requirements - including the potential for the borough to accommodate overspill from Greater London - will be the subject of further clarification before the Examination.
-Kitewood would wish to participate in discussions on these matters which typically address the matter more efficiently than through exchanges of lengthy statements.
-The consequence of lack of provision of an appropriate land supply is a fundamental issue relating to the lack of soundness of the Plan and the implications of it should be discussed in detail at the Examination in due course - linked to the current position and need to change the spatial strategy in Policy S1.

-Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they may wish to participate in hearing session(s).
-You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.
+4. Please set out the modification(s) you consider necessary to make the legally compliant and sound, in respect of any legal compliance or matters you have identified at 3 above.
+(Please note that non-compliated duty to co-operate is incapable of modification at examination).
+You will why each modification will make the Local Plan legally compliant or sound helpful if you are able to put forward your suggested revised wording or text.
+Please be as precise as possible. soundness nce with the need to say and.
+It will be S4 - the housing requirement figure should be increased - up to 865 dpa (paragrap policy).
+Paragraph 5 should be amended to identify that should the housing land surbelow five years within the Plan period the Council (see representations to Policy Sidentified either reserve housing sites or land excluded from the Green Belt in the soft of the borough that could be brought forward to address such a shortfall. pply fall 1) will have (Continue on a separate sheet / expand box Please note: In your representation you should provide succinctly all the evidence a information necessary to support your representation and your suggested modification should not assume that you will have a further opportunity to make submissions.
+After this stage, further submissions may only be made if invited by the Inspector, matters and issues he or she identifies for examination. and supporting ication(s).
+You 5.
+If your representation is seeking a modification to the plan, do you necessary to participate in the examination hearing session(s)? ı consider it No, I do not wish to participate in hearing sessions(s) Yes, I wish to participate in hearing sessions(s) Х Please note that while this will provide an initial indication of your wish to particip session(s), you may be asked at a later point to confirm your request to participate. ate in hearing 6.
+If you wish to participate in the hearing session(s), please outline why this to be necessary. you consider Matters related to housing land requirements - including the potential for the boroug accommodate overspill from Greater London - will be the subject of further clarificathe Examination.
+Kitewood would wish to participate in discussions on these matter typically address the matter more efficiently than through exchanges of lengthy state consequence of lack of provision of an appropriate land supply is a fundamental isses the lack of soundness of the Plan and the implications of it should be discussed in a Examination in due course - linked to the current position and need to change the strategy in Policy S1. tion before rs which ements.
+The ue relating to letail at the Please note the Inspector will determine the most appropriate procedure to adopt to have indicated that they may wish to participate in hearing session(s).
+You may be as your wish to participate when the Inspector has identified the matters and issues for sked to confirm